Subscribe to Updates

 Denture stomatitis is an inflammatory oral condition caused by fungus or yeast (candida).
 Denture stomatitis is also called denture sore mouth due to red lesions that show up in the mouth.
 It is associated with wearing complete or partial dentures.

 Denture stomatitis typically occurs among denture-wearers and it affects mostly the mucous surface of upper or maxillary soft tissues.
 Your oral soft tissues, where the denture surface is placed, and your palate appear red and inflamed.
-The primary causes of dentures stomatitis are poor oral health and lack of denture hygiene or care.
+The primary causes of denture stomatitis are poor oral health and lack of denture hygiene or care.

 Candida albicans fungus is the pathogen responsible for candida-induced denture stomatitis.
 Normally, candida species inhibit in oral cavity but does not miss any chance to cause harm if there is a good environment for them to breed.
 Denture stomatitis is likely if you continue on poor oral and denture hygiene habits, with no cleaning of deposits of plaque biofilm on your dentures and oral tissues and no daily removal of food debris.